53.2. Reporting Errors Within the Server

 using a macro defined in

-extra set of parentheses surrounding the auxiliary function calls -
+You will also frequently see this older style, with an extra set of parentheses surrounding the auxiliary function calls:

 Here is a more complex example:

 ereport(ERROR, errcode(ERRCODE_AMBIGUOUS_FUNCTION), errmsg("function %s is not unique", func_signature_string(funcname, nargs, NIL, actual_arg_types)), errhint("Unable to choose a best candidate function. " "You might need to add explicit typecasts."));

 This illustrates the use of format codes to embed run-time values into